jump-dev/jump-dev.github.io/pages/governance.md

 of the JuMP documentation.

-Note that when developing a new solver or JuMP-extension, the [core contributors] request that you not use "JuMP" in the name without prior consent.
+Note that when developing a new solver or JuMP-extension, the [core contributors] request that you do not use "JuMP" in the name without prior consent.

 Even once a package has matured, the bar for transferring repositories to the [JuMP-dev Github organization] is high, and can be summarized by the following:

-* The maintainance of the package would be simplified if [core contributors] have [Admin permission][permissions] to the repository.
+* The maintenance of the package would be simplified if [core contributors] have [Admin permission][permissions] to the repository.

 Community members wishing to transfer a repository from their personal account